Arzachel (crater): Description

 Arzachel is remarkably clear in its structure and a favorite telescope viewing subject for advanced amateur astronomers.
 The rim of Arzachel shows little sign of wear and has a detailed terrace structure on the interior, especially on the slightly higher eastern rim.
 There is a rough outer rampart that joins a ridge running from the north rim to southern rim of Alphonsus.

 The rugged central peak of Arzachel is prominent, rising 1.5 kilometers above the floor, and is somewhat offset to the west with a bowed curve from south to north-northeast.
 The floor is relatively flat, except for some irregularities in the southwestern quadrant of the crater.
 There is a rille system named the Rimae Arzachel that runs from the northern wall to the southeast rim.
 A small crater lies prominently in the floor to the east of the central peak, with a pair of smaller craterlets located nearby.

+Arzachel is a crater of Lower (Early) Imbrian age.